-Dr. Kevin Stein is a professor of communication at Southern Utah University.
+Dr. Kevin A. Stein is a professor of communication at Southern Utah University and director of the Master of Arts in Professional Communication program.
 His research focuses primarily on the rhetoric of attack (kategoria), defense (apologia), and persuasive responses to defense (antapologia).
+Other academic interests include political campaign communication and popular culture.

 While on a year-long sabbatical in China, Dr. Stein directed the American Studies Center at Hunan Normal University in Changsha (Hunan Province).
 Since then he has returned several times as a liaison for the SUU Office of International Affairs and as a teacher in a dual degree communication program offered by Wuhan Polytechnic University and Southern Utah University.

-Dr. Stein earned a bachelor's degree in communication from Southern Utah University, a master's degree in communication in speech from Idaho State University, and a Ph.D. in communication from the University of Missouri.
+He earned a bachelor's degree in communication from Southern Utah University (1999), a master's degree in communication in speech from Idaho State University (2002), and a Ph.D. in communication from the University of Missouri (2005).

 Industry Expertise (4)